honguyenminh/Image2Excel/README.md

 ## Limitations
 - **Your source image should have at most 256 different colors to keep the same color**
 This is due to Excel's limitation of maximum 256 different fill styles.
-**Update: Now the app can use normal image too, but the image will be quantized (indexed color) to 256 color before converting**
+**Update: Now the app can process normal images (more than 256 colors) too, BUT the image will be quantized (indexed color, basically color downscaling) to 256 colors before being converted.
+This might make your image look a bit different from the original (like those GIFs eh?).
+Try out different quantizing algorithm to see which one is better.**
 - **Your source image must have a resolution under 1,048,576 x 16,384**
 But in practice this rarely ever becomes a problem.
 - **Can only write to .xlsx OpenOfficeXML format**